mehulagg/gitlab/doc/integration/jira/index.md

 If you integrate a private GitLab project with Jira using the **Basic Jira Integration**, actions in GitLab issues and merge requests linked to a Jira issue leak information about the private project to non-administrator Jira users.
+If your installation uses Jira Cloud, you can use the [GitLab for Jira app](connect-app.md) to avoid this risk.

 ## Troubleshooting